 By J.D.
 Smeallie, President, Boston Bar Association

-*This article will appear in the Fall 2012 issue of the Boston Bar Journal
+This article will appear as the President’s Page of the Winter 2013 edition of The Boston Bar Journal.